-Despite the clear teaching of Scripture that the resurrection body will be physical, some texts have been misconstrued as teaching the opposite.
-In Paul’s extended discussion of the resurrection in 1 Corinthians 15, there are a few phrases that appear to some to imply that the resurrection body will be a sort of immaterial entity.
+Despite the clear teaching of Scripture that the resurrection body will be physical, some texts have been twisted out of context by those who would disagree.
+In Paul’s extended discussion of the resurrection in 1 Corinthians 15, for example, there are a few phrases that some take to imply that the resurrection body will be an immaterial entity.
 When these verses are understood in their full context, however, it is obvious that they teach nothing of the sort.

 Let’s examine another passage that is sometimes pressed into the service of those who want to do away with the physicality of the resurrection of the dead.

 In its current state, the human body is subject to the curse of sin and death.
 However, our Lord has overcome these things by living a perfect life and rising from the grave in victory over death.
 Similarly, those who belong to Christ will also be brought back to life gloriously free from the curse, just as he was.
-Jesus taught that believers will be given a body that “cannot die anymore” (Luke 20:35-36), much like his own resurrected body.
+Jesus taught that believers will be given a body that “cannot die anymore” (Luke 20:35-36, ESV), just like his own resurrected body.
 As Paul put it, “this perishable body must put on the imperishable, and this mortal body must put on immortality” (1 Cor.
-15:53).
-Related to all of this is the Christian doctrine of “sanctification,” which details the process by which we are made more and more like Christ in terms of character and morality.
-Scripture also promises that this process will be brought to a head at the resurrection when Christ returns.
-Paul wrote, “And I am sure of this, that he who began a good work in you will bring it to completion at the day of Jesus Christ” (Phil.
-1:6).
-As a bit of a side note, I suspect that the sanctification and glorification of believers are in the background of what Peter was talking about when he mysteriously wrote that believers “may become partakers of the divine nature” (2 Pet.
-1:4).
-The reason we will be without sin or death is because we will share in the very nature of God himself.3
+15:53, ESV).

 So, while there is continuity between the body pre and post resurrection (it will be the same body, after all), there are also important differences.
 At the resurrection, we will be transformed to be like Christ.
-Among other things, this means that we will be made perfect and will no longer be subject to the reign of sin and death.
+Among other things, this means that we will no longer be subject to death.
 However, there are also things about the resurrection body that we do not fully grasp as of yet.
 Despite this, Scripture plainly teaches that believers will not dwell finally and forever with God in an immaterial state, but as fully-fledged material beings.
 This is the destiny of those who are in Christ, and it is the true biblical hope that we share.